 WC and RD are supported by the Science and Technology Facilities Council (STFC) AGP Grant ST/V000594/1.
 WC and YZ acknowledge the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-A01 and CMS-CSST-2021-B01.
-AK, GY, DC, RC and AC are supported by the Ministerio de Ciencia, Innovaci\'{o}n y Universidades (MICIU/FEDER) under research grant PGC2018-094975-C21.
+This work is also supported by WC's Atracci\'{o}n de Talento Contract no. 2020-T1/TIC-19882 granted by the Comunidad de Madrid in Spain. further acknowledge the AK, GY, DC, RC and AC are supported by the Ministerio de Ciencia, Innovaci\'{o}n y Universidades (MICIU/FEDER) under research grant PGC2018-094975-C21.
 AK further thanks Lana Del Rey for video games.
 DA is supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE 1746045.
 MDP acknowledges support from Sapienza Universit\`a di Roma thanks to Progetti di Ricerca Medi 2019, RM11916B7540DD8D.
 SE acknowledges financial contribution from the contracts ASI-INAF Athena 2019-27-HH.0, ``Attivit\`a di Studio per la comunit\`a scientifica di Astrofisica delle Alte Energie e Fisica Astroparticellare’' (Accordo Attuativo ASI-INAF n.
 2017-14-H.0), INAF mainstream project 1.05.01.86.10, and from the European Union’s Horizon 2020 Programme under the AHEAD2020 project (grant agreement n.
 871158).
 YW is supported by NSFC grant No.11733010 and NSFC grant No.11803095.
 XY is supported by the national science foundation of China (Nos.
 11833005, 11890692) and by the China Manned Space Project with No. CMS-CSST-2021-A02.
 DC is a Ramon-Cajal researcher.
 KD acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 and support through the COMPLEX project from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program grant agreement ERC-2019-AdG 882679.
 RH acknowledges support from the STFC through a studentship.
 UK acknowledges support from the STFC through grant number RA27PN.
 YZ acknowledges the support by the National Science Foundation of China (11873038, 12173024).